Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 - support searching, sorting, and processing
 - integrate with modern web and programming environments

-Together they represent a complete and stable encoding framework for written signed language.
+Together they represent the supported v1.0.0 production framework for machine-readable Sutton SignWriting.

 Stewardship responsibilities include: